SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-basics/spring-cloud-stream-basics.md

 ### Add Messaging Service Connection Info

-Open the `application.properties` file under `src/main/resources` and enter the properties below substituting the connection information with your messaging services' connect info we got from the Solace Cloud Connect tab in the previous section.
+Open the application config file under `src/main/resources` and enter the properties below substituting the connection information with your messaging services' connect info we got from the Solace Cloud Connect tab in the previous section.

+**Option 1: application.properties**

 ```
 spring.cloud.stream.binders.solace.type=solace